ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     Pay attention to the options this window offers:

     - `Purge from job configurations`\
-      Means that if this VM was included in backup or other kind of jobs within Proxmox VE, it will be delisted from all of them.
+      Means that if this VM is included in a backup or other kind of jobs within Proxmox VE, it will be delisted from all of them.
 Since this particular VM is not in any job, you would not need to enable this one in this case.

     - `Destroy unreferenced disks owned by guest`\
       Refers to those virtual storage drives that are associated with the VM but are not attached to it.
 With this option on, you can ensure that all virtual storages related to the VM will be removed.
 Enable this option to be sure that no virtual storage remains from this VM in your Proxmox VE server after its removal.